Practice Development for Medical Expert Witnesses

 The attorney owes a duty of due diligence to their client, including verifying you are a licensed physician.
 Make it easy for them to do so.

-There are legal and psychological benefits to reminding attorneys you are a doctor and you know your field.
+Also, there are legal and psychological benefits to reminding attorneys you are a doctor and you know your field.

 Re-sort the CV Chronology: Most Recent and work backwards.